Invitation-based SAFe Implementation

 - How do we convince people to adopt the new ways of working?

 - How do we get the organization moving in the new direction?

 - How do we make decisions about how to implement SAFe in the enterprise?

 SAFe recommends decentralizing control while providing vision and gaining alignment.
 It is also about respecting people and culture and maintaining effective flow.
 In this guidance article, we will discuss ways we can “Walk that talk” in the way we run a SAFe implementation.

 The default approach for implementing organizational change is the “mandate” or “push” approach.
 This may appear to be the fast and easy way, where a central group of change agents decide when people will “board” the Agile Release Train (ART), as well as how the train should operate.

 It may seem easy because the change is mandated and there is little or no discussion about whether the change should occur.
-It also appears to reduce the risk of a shallow SAFe adoption that doesn’t even cover the essentials, due to bad implementation decisions, by people who have limited or no experience.
+It also appears to reduce the risk of a shallow SAFe adoption that doesn’t even cover SAFe’s 10 critical success factors, due to bad implementation decisions, by people who have limited or no experience.
 The problem with this classic approach is mainly that people don’t like to be changed.
 They like to be involved in making the decision to change as well as designing the change.